 Cruising the Eastern Caribbean on the Ruby Princess

-In the fall, 3 friends and I boarded the gorgeous Ruby Princess cruise ship to spend 7 awesome days in the Eastern Caribbean.
+In the fall, three of my friends and I boarded the incredible Ruby Princess cruise ship to spend seven awesome days in the Eastern Caribbean.
 Our itinerary consisted of the Princess Cays (Bahamas), St. Maarten, St. Thomas, and Grand Turk.
 We sailed from the beautiful port of Fort Lauderdale with perfect weather on our side.
 People from nearby condos and apartments waved to us from their balconies, sending us off with a sweet and grand farewell celebration.

 The Ship’s Entertainment Options

 Entertainment is always top-notch with Princess Cruises.
 For us trivia buffs, we loved the fact that our daily agenda included 3 to 4 trivia activities per day.
 Our favorite trivia topics were Who Sang That and Guess the Face.
 Dave, a cruise director, was by far the most entertaining staff member that I’d ever encountered in well over twenty cruises.
 He kept the energy level high, and the laughs coming.

-The only live production show that we saw during this cruise was “Once Upon A Dream”.
+The only live production shows that we saw during this cruise was “Once Upon A Dream”.
 The show was packed with busy routines and featured two amazing dancers doing the tango and Paso Doble.
 Nighttime entertainment on the Ruby Princess included soft music in the Explorer’s Lounge or disco and dance music at Skywalkers.

-You May Not Skip Afternoon Tea and Here Is Why
+You May Not Skip Afternoon Tea and Here’s Why

 Dining on the Ruby Princess

 For wine enthusiasts, there is a high-end wine bar across from the International Cafe, the 24-hour eatery.
 It also has a daily tapas selection which is complimentary with the purchase of a beverage.
-Coffee lovers will have their own devoted java bar for making their fancy (or not) coffee and tea favorites.
+Coffee lovers will have their devoted java bar for making their fancy (or not) coffee and tea favorites.
 It typically employs some of the most well-liked workers on the boat.
 I heard many compliments throughout the cruise about the friendly and attentive coffee bar workers.

 Perks of Princess Cruising